 LSHTM will seek to deliver this programme in accordance with the description set out on this programme page.
 However, there may be situations in which it is desirable or necessary for LSHTM to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.

-Additionally for the MSc Public Health for Development, successful candidates are expected to have lived in a developing country and worked in activities related to public health for a minimum of two years.
+Additionally for the MSc Public Health for Development, successful applicants are expected to have one year’s professional experience in public health in a low- or middle-income country.

 If English is not your first language, you will need to meet these requirements: Band B